-Sex Offenders Register in WA
+Community Protection Register in WA

-The law that governs the sex offenders register in WA (Western Australia) is the Community Protection (Offender Reporting) Act 2004.
+The law that governs the sex offenders register in Western Australia is the Community Protection (Offender Reporting) Act 2004.

-Offences are divided into two categories: class 1 and class 2 offences.
+Reportable offences are divided into two categories: class 1 and class 2 offences.
 For a class 1 offence, a person must report for 15 years.
 For a class 2 offence the period is 8 years.
 For subsequent re-offending, a person will report for life.

 Class 1 offences include:

-- facilitating sexual offences against children occurring outside of WA
+- facilitating sexual offences against children occurring outside of WA;

-- murder of a child
+- murder of a child;

-- sexual offences where the victim is under 16 years old
+- sexual offences where the victim is under 16 years old;

-- aggravated sexual penetration
+- aggravated sexual penetration;

-- sexual offences by relatives
+- sexual offences by relatives; and

 - sexual offences against people who are mentally or physically impaired.